 Malefactor Obsolete word for an evil-doer or criminal

-Maneh, minah Unit of weight, just under 1 Kg.
-See weights and measures.

 Manna The name signifies ‘What is it?’
 It was described as being like coriander seed, the colour of bdellium, and tasted initially like wafers with honey, but when the Israelites had lost their relish for it, like fresh oil.
 It typifies Christ as the heavenly One in the midst of earthly circumstances.

 Meat Several Hebrew and Greek words are translated meat, but the general meaning is food of any sort, not necessarily flesh.